 The gig is a triumph.
 The Union come out blazing – any songwriterly CSN&Y sensitivity ditched in favour of tomahawk-sharp riffs, armour-piercing solos and scalp-ripping choruses.
 It’s an explosive, deadly-serious statement of intent.
 This ain’t cabaret.

-With everything to play for, Thunder deliver too, Danny manipulating the 200-strong crowd like it was 10-times as large, getting everyone on their feet (and rubbing his cock on the leg of the one poor cow who doesn’t get up).
+With everything to play for, Thunder deliver too, Danny manipulating the 200-strong crowd like it was 10-times as large, and getting everyone on their feet.
 By the end, Benny is windmilling, Pete Shoulder and Union drummer Dave are joining in, and the audience are a fists-in-the-air, hand-clapping, dad-dancing mess.
 Thunder never toured America.
 Twenty years later, this is at least one corner of the US won over.

 In Missoula – a town formerly known as Hell’s Gate because it was at the edge of ‘the civilised world’, the valley to its east literally covered with the human bones of white settlers murdered by local injuns – I leave Pete, Luke and Ben singing on the bar’s back deck and walk back to the hotel alone.
 The sun has set behind the mountains to the west, casting the hills in a burnt purple glow.
 The moon hangs low in the perfect eternal sky and all is still, aside from the chirp of crickets and a noise blown across the highway by the cool Chinook breeze.